Winslow station (Arizona): Hotel

 The Turquoise Room, the hotel's restaurant, was rated as one of the top 3 restaurants in the United States by Conde Naste in 2009.
 The Tina Mion Museum exhibits Mion's contemporary paintings in the hotel's former 3000 ft2 ballroom.

 La Posada Hotel is mentioned in the Lost Dogs song "Goodbye Winslow" about traveling Route 66, on their album Old Angel.

 Depot

-The Santa Fe Depot building serves as the present day Winslow Amtrak station.
-It was also renovated by the Winslow Arts Trust to house the Route 66 Art Museum, celebrating the culture of Winslow and the historic U.S. Route 66 in Arizona corridor.
+The Santa Fe Depot building once served as the Winslow Amtrak station.
+That station has been relocated into the main hotel building itself, and all access to the passenger platform is from there via the southern entrance.
+The Depot building was also renovated by the Winslow Arts Trust to house the Route 66 Art Museum, celebrating the culture of Winslow and the historic U.S. Route 66 in Arizona corridor.
 In June 2016, work began to convert the depot section into a fine art museum.
+It is presently known as the Affeldt Mion Museum (AMM).

 Downtown Winslow

 Attractions near La Posada Hotel in adjacent historic Downtown Winslow include: